cfsworkload/game-on-room/README.md

     `cf ic ip bind <IP> <Container ID>`

 ## Access room on Game On!
-Once the room is set up and it has registered with the microservices application, it will be accessible on [Game On!](https://game-on.org/).
+Once the room is set up and it has registered with Game On!, it will be accessible on [Game On!](https://game-on.org/).
 It may take a moment for the room to appear.

 1. Log in to [Game On!](https://game-on.org/) using the authentication method you used to create your user ID and shared secret for the registered room.
 2. Use the Game On! command `/listmyrooms` from The First Room, to see your list of rooms.
 Once your room is registered, it will appear in that list.
-3. To get to your room, navigate through the network or go directly to it using the `/teleport` command from The First Room.
+3. To get to your room, navigate through the network or go directly there by using the `/teleport` command from The First Room.
+4. Look at the Bluemix log console to see "A new connection has been made to the room" command from The First Room.

 ### List of host provided commands
 The Game On! host provides a set a universal commands: